ThomasWeiser/elmfire-extra/README.md

   - Inserting, updating and deleting of single key-value pairs
   - Inserting and deleting lists of key-value pairs
   - Updating the whole collection via the higher-order functions `map`, `filter` and `filterMap`
-  - Operations on the whole store can be run sequentially, in parallel or as a single transaction.
+  - Operations on the whole store can selectively be run sequentially, in parallel or as a single transaction.

 ## General Usage Pattern

 These two modules are intended to be used together.

-- The applications's model will comprise the mirrored dictionary as part of its state.
+- The applications's model will comprise the mirrored store as a dictionary in its state.
-- Actions of the application may result in operations on the store.
+- Some actions of the application result in operations on the store.

-Local modifications will be reflected immediately in addition to be sent to the Firebase server and to other clients connected to the same Firebase.
+Local modifications will be reflected immediately in addition to be sent to the Firebase server and to other clients subscribed to the same Firebase location.
-Likewise, remote modifications will be reflected in the locally mirrored dictionary.
+Likewise, remote modifications will be reflected in the local mirror.

 ## Configuration

-All functionality of the package is guided by a configuration record that determines type mappings and other specifics of the Firebase collection.
+All functionality of the package is guided by a configuration record that defines type mappings and other specifics of the Firebase collection.

 ```elm
 type alias Config v =